OsiPog/nix-config/README.md

   - reverse proxy for all services onto the domain
   - Headscale server

+- `wet-hands` - Steam Deck OLED
+  - NixOS with the SteamOS interface

 *What are those host names?*

 They're all track names from [Minecraft - Volume Beta](https://minecraft.wiki/w/Minecraft_-_Volume_Beta).